Best Ever Corn-On-The-Cob Hacks and Recipes

 Grilled Method for Cooking Corn on the Cob

-Roll slathered ears of sweet corn in Parmesan mixture until well-coated.
+- Roll the slathered ears of corn in the prepared Parmesan mixture until well-coated.
 Serve at once.

-3. How to Quick-Cook Corn on the Cob in Your Micro
+3. Quick-Cook Corn on the Cob in Your Micro

 At our house, we are always eating in shifts, just one or two of us at a time due to busy schedules and farm life.
 Cooking a couple of ears of corn at a time is so handy!
 Place an ear of corn into the micro, husks and all, cooking it in full power for 4 minutes.
 For each additional ear of corn, add 1 more minute.
 (As an example, 2 ears of corn take 5 minutes, 3 ears of corn need 6 minutes.)